RayCannon/Ambiants/README.md

 hex_72_00,dws : An APL workspace containing the code used to create my current Red ant

 BuildAnt.dws : An APL workspace that validates and converts the file produced by hex_72 into the neural wiring text file required by the rules.
+It also records the selected world(s) and ants battling, returning stats on the outcome.

 hex_72_000.ant : The neural wiring text file created from the workspace